abpframework/abp/docs/en/framework/infrastructure/event-bus/local/index.md

 ## Pre-Built Events

 It is very common to **publish events on entity create, update and delete** operations.
-ABP Framework **automatically** publish these events for all entities.
+ABP **automatically** publish these events for all entities.
 You can just subscribe to the related event.

 **Example: Subscribe to an event that published when a user was created**